KittyGiraudel/site/_posts/2014-04-07-what-to-do-with-a-sass-list.md

   - lists
 ---

 A few weeks ago, [Louis Lazaris](https://twitter.com/ImpressiveWebs) has been invited at [Shop Talk Show](http://shoptalkshow.com/episodes/103-louis-lazaris/), the front-end podcast by [Chris Coyier](https://twitter.com/chriscoyier) and [Dave Rupert](https://twitter.com/davatron5000).
 I joined in the middle of the show and it was kind of cool hearing Louis talking about various stuff including Sass.
-By the way, if one of you guys come over here, thanks for mentioning me. ;)
+By the way, if one of you people come over here, thanks for mentioning me. ;)

 Anyway, at some point someone asked a very interesting question about Sass:

 > I’m enjoying learning Sass, but one of those things I can’t wrap my head around is use cases for lists.
 What would you stuff in a Sass list?

 I can see why this nice folk came up with such a question.
 When you've been used to vanilla CSS for years, you hardly can see the use case for a Sass list.
-I'll try to enlight the path guys!
+I'll try to enlight the path people!

 ## A quick reminder